How To Save On The GMC Canyon Truck

 The Canyon has come a long way since its days as the GMC S-15 and Sonoma, and is now an impressive American truck in its own right.
-No longer an entry-level embarrassment, the Canyon is now a mid-sized beast that can pull up to 7700 pounds, an upscale big-brother to the Chevy Colorado.
-Right now G.M. has a number of great incentives on the rugged Canyon.
-See why this mid-size truck is a top pick for 2025.
+No longer an entry-level embarrassment, the Canyon is a mid-sized beast that pull up to 7700 pounds with a monster 430 lb-ft of torque.
+Right now G.M. has a number of great incentives on the Canyon, painting the opportunity for savings.

 The modern-day GMC Canyon and Chevy Colorado are now far from their “compact” roots as the Chevy S-10 and the GMC Sonoma.
 Now marketed as mid-size trucks, today’s Canyon and Colorado rival the “full size” trucks of yore in terms of dimensions, and were both brand-new for model year 2023 in their third generation.
 The Colorado is the cheaper of the twins, starting at $29,800 msrp, while the more up-market Canyon starts at $38,400 msrp.